 This prospectus contains forward-looking statements that involve a number of risks and uncertainties.
 These forward-looking statements include, but are not limited to, discussions regarding our operating strategy, growth strategy, licensing and acquisition strategy, industry, economic conditions, financial condition, liquidity and capital resources, results of operations, the expected progress of the development of our product candidates, potential licensing, collaboration and partnering plans, anticipated trends and challenges in our business and the markets in which we operate, our competitive position, our intellectual property protection, the outcome of any litigation against us, critical accounting policies and the impact of recent accounting pronouncements.
 Additional forward-looking statements include, but are not limited to, statements pertaining to other financial items, plans, strategies or objectives of management for future operations, our financial condition or prospects, and any other statement that is not historical fact, including any statement which includes the word "may," "might," "will," "intend," "should," "could," "can," "would," "expect," "believe," "estimate," "predict," "potential," "plan" or similar words.
 For all of the foregoing forward-looking statements, we claim the protection of the Private Securities Litigation Reform Act of 1995.
-Such statements are subject to a number of assumptions, risks and uncertainties, including those described under "Risk Factors" herein.
+Such statements are subject to a number of assumptions, risks and uncertainties, many of which are beyond our control, including results of clinical studies, interest of potential collaborators in the market and other risks and uncertainties, including those described under "Risk Factors" herein.
 These assumptions, risks and uncertainties could cause our actual results to differ materially from those implied or expressed by the forward-looking statements.
 These forward-looking statements represent our judgment as of the date hereof.
-We undertake no obligation to revise or update publicly any forward-looking statements for any reason.
+We undertake no obligation to revise or update publicly any forward-looking statements.